cyclejs/cyclejs/CORE_TEAM.md

 # Purpose

-Create a framework for user interfaces where code is easily visualizable, written in a consistent style, easy to test, easy to trace and follow its execution, easy to compose.
+Create a framework for user interfaces where code is

+- easy to visualize
+- easy to test
+- easy to compose
+- consistent in style
+- readable - emphasizing readability over writability
+- explicit - easy to trace and follow its execution